Children and Young People's Nursing (pre-registration) MScStudy level: Postgraduate

 - This course responds to the current challenges in healthcare, related to the complex care issues around mental, physical, cognitive and behavioural impairment.
 The inherent specialised content will enable graduates to analyse, enhance and deliver care to children and their families.
 The individual needs of those children and young people - experiencing either acute episodes or chronicity of illness and injury - will be examined, ensuring you will adopt enhanced nursing skills and knowledge.
 A focus upon physiological, mental health and wellbeing is a traditional approach, and you will develop skills to care for a range of ages, including neonates, infants, children and adolescents.
 This is complemented by research and evidence-informed practice and independent project work which is focused on and promotes service improvement.

-- Practice placement2 learning with local practice partners is integral and accounts for 50% of the course – this is organised by the university.
-The clinical practice experience exposes you to caring for the needs of children, young people and their families across a wide range of health services.
-This means an eclectic range of placements may be accessed including special care, Accident and Emergency, children's wards, adolescent care, high dependency care, specialised surgery and Child and Adolescent Mental Health Services (CAMHS).
-Health visiting, school nursing, hospice and respite care, community children's services and safeguarding involvement facilitates the preparation of a highly skilled graduate and knowledgeable nurse registrant.
+- Practice placement2 learning is integral and accounts for 50% of the course – this is organised by the university.
+The clinical practice experience exposes you to caring for the needs of children, young people and their families across a range of health services.
+This means an eclectic range of placements may be accessed including special care, Accident and Emergency, children's wards, adolescent care, high dependency care, specialised surgery, neonatal intensive care and Child and Adolescent Mental Health Services (CAMHS).
+Hospice and respite care, community children's services and safeguarding involvement facilitates the preparation of a highly skilled graduate and knowledgeable nurse registrant.

-- Upon successful completion, in addition to eligibility for NMC registration, you will also graduate with a Chartered Management Institute (CMI) accredited1 qualification in Global Professional Development and have the opportunity to apply to become a member of the CMI (see accreditation section).
+- Upon successful completion, in addition to eligibility for NMC registration, you will also graduate with a Chartered Management Institute (CMI) accredited1 qualification in Leading and Creating Organisational Health and Wellbeing and have the opportunity to apply to become a member of the CMI (see accreditation section for more details).

 This course is accredited1 by the following professional bodies: